 One word, love.

-You love your family so much that you know deep down if you respond quick or with a little attitude, they will be easy to forgive and move on.
+You love your family so much that you know deep down if you respond quickly or with a little attitude, they will be easy to forgive and move on.
 It happens to everyone.
-Although it’s true that most of the time your family will not take it personally and love you just the same, but what is it that you are teaching your family?
+Although it’s true that most of the time your family will not take it personally and love you just the same, what is it that you are teaching your family?
 Especially the children?

 Common courtesy must also be extended to your family, even if you’ve had a hard day, regardless of how your children never listen or your husband doesn’t want to cook and you’re stuck with dinner even though you had to work late.
 By showing common courtesy, (and not nagging!) you will see a shift happen at home and it will spread throughout your children and husband.

 When mamma does a certain thing or feels a certain way, she has the ability to transfer that feeling to the rest of the family.
 Just like that cliche, “If mamma ain’t happy, ain’t no one happy.”